nung22/nung22/README.md

 ***

-### 🛠️ _Disclaimer: Not all live links may be working at the moment, feel free to reach out to me if that's the case!_
+### 🛠️ _Not all live links may be working at the moment, feel free to reach out to me if that's the case!_

 ## 📒FleaFlickr | [Github](https://github.com/nung22/fleaflickr) | [Live](http://35.91.110.95/fleaflickr)
 <table style="border-radius: .5rem; border: gray solid 1px; padding: 1rem; max-width: 65rem">